Hong Kong is one of the easiest places in the world to start a business, especially when you know the steps to take.

 Here are the key requirements:

-Tip: A single individual can fulfil both roles of director and shareholder, as long as at least one director is a natural person.
+Tip: A single individual can fulfil both roles of director and shareholder, as long as at least one director is a natural person (not a company or organisation).

 There are no minimum or maximum share capital requirements in Hong Kong, except for certain regulated industries, such as finance.

-The minimum share capital is HKD 1 or its equivalent, as share capital can be held in any currency.
-Furthermore, there is no obligation to deposit this capital into a company bank account.
+The minimum share capital can be as low as HKD 1 or its equivalent in any currency.
+Additionally, there is no requirement to deposit this capital into a company bank account.
 However, bearer shares are not allowed.

-Selecting an appropriate Hong Kong company name and verifying its availability is a crucial step that can save you a lot of time.
-An unsuitable name may lead to the rejection of your application, necessitating a resubmission process that can be both time-consuming and frustrating.
+Selecting an appropriate Hong Kong company name and checking its availability is an important step that can save you a lot of time.
+This is because if the name isn’t suitable, your application could be rejected, meaning you’ll have to start the process all over again.
 The lodgement fee is also non-refundable.

-We recommend checking name availability right before filling out the registration application, as names cannot be reserved and their availability may change rapidly from one day to another.
-Furthermore, it is prudent to have three alternative name options ready in case your first choice is unavailable.
+I recommend checking name availability right before filling out the registration application, as names cannot be reserved and their availability may change rapidly from one day to another.
+It’s a good idea to prepare three backup name options in case your first choice is taken.

 The company name must not suggest affiliation with the government unless there is a legitimate connection, permission has been obtained, and proof is provided.
 Additionally, certain restrictive words are prohibited unless the Hong Kong Companies Registry grants special permission.
 These words include but are not limited to: